- CLASS: Mammalia (Mammals)

 At a week old, hoglets may push each other over the milk supply.
 By the time they are a month old, they have opened their eyes, and their back has dense, dark quills.
 The mother takes her hoglets on foraging trips, showing them how to find food.

 If a young hedgehog is separated from its mother, it may make a twittering or a whistle sound to let Mom know where to find it.
 Adult hedgies squeal and grunt when they are excited or afraid.
 They also grunt while foraging.

 Depending on the species, it takes 6 to 13 weeks for the hoglets to be weaned.
 When they are ready, they leave their mother to begin a new life as a solo hedgie.

-Although not currently listed as threatened or endangered, many hedgehog species face challenges.
+Although not currently listed as Threatened or Endangered, many hedgehogs face challenges.
 Hugh’s hedgehog Mesechinus hughi (also known as the Shaanxi hedgehog) is a native of China.
-It is on the decline as people use them for food and medicine.
+It is on the decline as some people use them for food and medicine.
 The Daurian hedgehog Mesechinus dauuricus has lost habitat in much of China, Mongolia, and Russia as people increase mining activities, graze livestock, and set out poison to kill local rodents.
 The Indian hedgehog Paraechinus micropus, found in India and Pakistan, is losing some of its range as farms expand into its desert habitat.
-The Madras hedgehog Paraechinus nudiventrisof southern India suffers habitat loss due to the collection of wood for fuel, farmland increases, and the quick growth of cities.
+The Madras hedgehog Paraechinus nudiventris of southern India suffers habitat loss due to the collection of wood for fuel, farmland increases, and the quick growth of cities.

-Still, the good news is that most hedgehog species have stable populations and are not at great risk.
+Still, the good news is that most hedgehogs have stable populations and are not at great risk.
 Yet hedgehogs will need our help someday.
 More research should be done on these amazing little mammals.
 The more we know about them, the better we can protect them.